 This course will complete the lab requirements of electrical concepts to include, batteries, and additional information on reading and interpreting aircraft electrical circuit diagrams that include digital and solid-state circuits and logic functions.
 Students make drawings of aircraft parts and document repairs to aircraft parts.
 This includes the skills in the use of basic mechanics hand tools, identifying hardware and using safety methods.
 Labs will be performed in nondestructive testing including eddy current, ultrasonic, magnetic particle and dye penetrant procedures.
 Students will use precision measurement equipment including micrometers, calipers, and dial indicators.
 Students will fabricate the various types of fluid lines and fitting used in the aircraft.
 In addition, the students will perform aircraft cleaning, corrosion control techniques, and perform a corrosion inspection.
-Upon successful complete aircraft part drawings, demonstrate hands on knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control processes.
+Upon successful completion of this course, students should be able to service batteries, read wiring diagrams, read and complete aircraft part drawings, demonstrate hands on knowledge of aircraft materials and processes, aircraft fluid lines and corrosion control processes.